-- The period of the suspension and the dates on which the suspension will begin and end the reasons for the suspension - Any study programme to be followed that the student will be in the care of their parent(s)/guardian(s) during the period of their suspension from school - The arrangements for returning to school, including any commitments to be entered into by the student and the parent(s)/guardian(s) (for example, parent(s)/guardian(s) and the student may be asked to reaffirm their commitment to the Code of Behaviour) - The provision for an appeal to the Board of Management - The right to appeal, if appropriate, to the Secretary General of the Department of Education - and Skills (Education Act 1998, Section 29).
-Students are advised to use the period of suspension for revision.
-School work may be assigned to be completed during the period of suspension.
+- The period of the suspension and the dates on which the suspension will begin and end. - The reasons for the suspension. - Any study programme to be followed and that the student will be in the care of their parent(s)/guardian(s) during the period of their suspension from school.

+- The arrangements for returning to school, including any commitments to be entered into by the student and the parent(s)/guardian(s) (for example, parent(s)/guardian(s) and the student may be asked to reaffirm their commitment to the Code of Behaviour). - The provision for an appeal to the Board of Management. - The right to appeal, if appropriate, to the Secretary General of the Department of Education (Education Act 1998, Section 29). - School work may be assigned to be completed during the period of suspension.